A beginner’s guide to Mongolia

 Here, we’ve gathered together a little introduction to Iceland for any prospective traveller.

-Despite the scale of its landscapes, you may be surprised to learn that Iceland is just over 100,000 square kilometres in size – that’s a little bit smaller than England – and the distance from the north coast to the south measures just 300 kilometres, east to west only a tad more at 500 kilometres.
+Despite the scale of its landscapes, you may be surprised to learn that Iceland is just over 100,000 sq km in size – that’s a little bit smaller than England – and the distance from the north coast to the south measures just 300 km, east to west only a tad more at 500 km.
 The population comes in at just over 330,000 inhabitants, most of whom live in and around Reykjavik, leaving much of the countryside wild, uninhabited and unbelievably beautiful.

 Despite what you may think, Iceland’s climate is relatively moderate – the winters aren’t nearly as cold as those in New York, nor are they as dark as people expect, and the summers are pleasantly warm.
 Therefore, the best time to visit Iceland rather depends on what you want to do there.

 Generally, the average temperature over the winter months (November to February) falls between -5°C and +5°C and while you can see snow in October or April, it rarely hangs around for long.
 Despite many travellers’ preconceptions, the winters are not as gloomy as those on the poles and even the darkest months still have 5 to 8 hours of daylight.
 The best time to see the northern lights in Iceland falls over the cooler months too… if seeing the aurora borealis flickering across the sky is on your bucket list, then make sure you visit between September and March.

 Summer is a glorious time to visit Iceland, with temperatures sitting between a comfortable +10°C and +15°C. Head to the north of the country from mid-May to mid-July to be there at the time of the midnight sun, where the sky simply blushes beautiful colours around midnight before steadily brightening again.
 If you’re after comfortable temperatures and long days on your holiday, then travel between May and September.